MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-04-Fine-tune-models.md

 ## Validate token counts

 Both `training_set.jsonl` and `validation_set.jsonl` are made of different conversation examples between `user` and `assistant` that will serve as data points for training and validating the fine-tuned model.
+While the datasets for this exercise are considered small, it is important to keep in mind when working with bigger datasets that the LLMs have a maximum context length in terms of tokens.
+Therefore, you can verify the token count of your datasets before training your model and revise them if necessary.

 1. In a new cell, run the following code to validate the token counts for each file: